wcampbell0x2a/backhand/README.md

   -h, --help       Print help
   -V, --version    Print version
 ```

+## Performance
+While there is still work to do, in most cases our speed is comparable or better than single-threaded `squashfs-tools/unsquashfs`.
+Comparing memory usage, our `unsquashfs` beats `squashfs-tools` by using `18.1MB` instead of `74.8MB`.

 ## Testing
 This library is extensively tested with all library features and images from openwrt and extracted from manufacturers devices.